sunoftherock/OOP-Workshops/README.md

 # IPC144 Review Session for OOP244 Students
-There will be a reveiw session on IPC144 in Q&A format on Sunday Jan 24th at 8:00 AM. <br />
+The next reveiw session on IPC144 will be on Sunday Jan 31st at 8:00 AM. <br />
 This session is open to all the students who need help with IPC144 concepts.<br />
 On Sunday at 8:00 AM click on the link bellow to join the session.
 (You must use your real full name otherwise you will be kicke out)<br />
 ## Join